 Custodial risk for investments is the risk that in the event of the failure of the counterparty to the transaction, the University will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
 The University's investments are held and administered by investment managers.
-Accordingly, these investments are exposed to custodial credit risk.
-Based on negotiated trust and custody contracts, all of these investments were held in the University's name at September 30, 2020 and 2019.
+Accordingly, these investments are exposed to custodial circle risk.
+Based on negotiated trust and custody contracts, all of these investments were held in the University's name at September 30, 2021 and 2020.

 Concentration of credit risk for investments is the risk of loss attributed to the magnitude of an entity's investment in a single issuer.
-As of September 30, 2020 and 2019, the University did not hold any investment in any one issuer that represented 5% or more of total investments of the University.
+As of September 30, 2021 and 2020, the University did not hold any investment in any one issuer that represented 5% or more of total investments of the University, or 10% or more of any investment manager's portfolio.